7527e/likeable/README.md

+# Likable
+A place where you can see the status of other users and react (like/unlike) to user profiles.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: